-The Society CPD scheme is points based.
-We ask that you attain 50 CPD points throughout the year, and allocate between one and three points per hour depending on the activity.
+Our CPD scheme is points based.
+We ask that you attain 50 CPD points throughout the year, allocating between one and three points per hour depending on the activity.

 What activities count towards CPD?

-We also help you meet the targets for annual progression by approving suitable events.
-We set a high standard for our approved events so they're worth more points and, by attending, you'll be able to meet your CPD requirements faster.
+We also help you meet the targets for annual progression with a list of approved events all of which are worth 3 points per hour.
 Upcoming Approved Events are always in our Members Newsletter.

-As a member of the Society, you gain access to our online members' portal (mySociety), where you can register for, and begin, your CPD.
-You upload each activity, describing it, the time spent on it and your reflection on how it has impacted on your professional development.
-You can add activities as frequently as you wish and upon completion of your CPD year you will be certified as having completed our CPD scheme for that year.
+As a member of the Society, you gain access to our online members' portal (mySociety), where you can register to begin recording CPD.
+Each activity is uploaded individually, along with a description of the event, the time spent on it and statements reflecting on how it has impacted on your professional development.
+You can add activities as frequently as you wish and upon completion of your CPD year with 50 points achieved or more, you will be issued a certificate.
+The RSB offers in person training and online training via myLearning.